Satyam/book-react-redux/manuscript/chapter05.md

 The `false` value means we don't want this global variable written, only read.
 This might sound strange, how do we set it if it is read-only?
 When we set it we did `global.data = .... whatever`.
 ESLint doesn't mind us changing the `data` property of the `global` object, it would have complained if we did `data = ... ` even though both amount to the same thing.

 Our earlier server code has been trimmed of all those `app.get( ... ` routes we had put there to try out different features, which we don't need any more.
 There is another change that might pass unnoticed, the earlier code is now contained within the callback function [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/index.js#L11-L30).
 This is because only if and when we succeed reading the `data.json` file it makes any sense to start the web server.
 It would make no sense to start it if there is no data to serve.

+## Writing a module to respond to REST requests

 The Express server has a default router which we have been using so far.
 All those `app.get` we wrote earlier are registered with the default router which will dispatch each of the callbacks according to the full path in the URL received.
 When we have many routes sharing the very same prefix, in this case `/data/v1`, it is inefficient (and boring) to repeat it over and over again.
 For these cases we can create an additional router [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-05-01/server/index.js#L19-L23) that will respond to that prefix and will deal with the rest of the path from that point on.